Trading Leverage Examples & Margin Example & Examples

 = 20:1

-In these 3 cases you can see that even though the set is 100:1
+In these 3 cases you can see that though the set is 100:1

-The used is 100:1, 50:1, 20:1 depending on size of indices lots traded.
+The used leverage is 100:1, 50:1, 20:1 depending on size of lots traded.

-In indices trading the security is referred to as margin.
+In trading the security is referred to as margin.
 This is the capital that you deposit with your broker.

 This is calculated in real-time as you trade.
 To keep your borrowed money you must maintain what is known as required capital (your deposit).

-Now if Your Trading Leverage Examples is 100:1
+Now if Your Leverage Examples is 100:1

-When trading if you have $1,000 & use leverage ratio 100:1 and buy 1 standard contract for $100,000 your margin on this trade transaction is the $1000 dollars in your account, this is the money that you will lose if your open trade transaction moves against you, the other amount $99,000 that's borrowed, they will close the open trades automatically once your $1,000 has been taken by trading market.
+When trading if you have $1,000 & use leverage ratio 100:1 and buy 1 standard contract for $100,000 your margin on this trade transaction is the $1000 dollars in your account, this is the money that you will lose if your open trade transaction moves against you, the other amount $99,000 that's borrowed, they will close the open trades automatically once your $1,000 has been taken by market.

 For Example if